harris-nasir/system-17/README.md

 system-17 is built on three rules:

-- **Achromatic backgrounds.** Every surface is a pure gray — no blue tint, no warm tint.
-The editor disappears; the code doesn't.
+- **Achromatic base.** Every surface uses a pure, neutral gray base.
+We avoid transparent or alpha-based overlays in favor of pre-blended solid colors to ensure consistent performance and appearance across all terminals and editors.
 - **One accent, used with discipline.** Orange (`#d97c2b`) is the single UI accent — cursor, focus rings, active borders, search highlights.
 It never bleeds into syntax.
 - **Syntax as a fire gradient.** Language tokens follow a warm ramp — red → orange → amber → yellow — with teal and green as cool counterweights for types and strings.
 Hotter = closer to the metal.